danthegoodman1/EpicEnv/README.md

 All of your environments encrypted and managed in git, with basic permissions via an invitation system.

-_Currently only targets macOS and Linux, but it appears to work on windows?_
+_Currently only targets macOS and Linux, but it appears to work on Windows?_

 <!-- TOC -->
 - [EpicEnv](#epicenv)